Sensaphone/ValuStor/README.md

 we can use the [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible database written in C++.

 ScyllaDB is a disk-backed data store with an in-RAM cache.
 As such, ScyllaDB performs extremely well for this application.
-In most cases, the entire data set can be stored in the database cache, resulting in 100% cache hits.
+In many cases, the entire data set can be stored in the database cache, resulting in 100% cache hits.
 Under the rare circumstances where data is not in the ScyllaDB cache, the database itself is one of the highest performing disk-based databases that exists anywhere.
 A single properly spec'ed server can serve as many as a million transactions per second even if it has to hit the disk.